formula-usi/warmup-assignment/README.md

 4. Select the newly created folder
 5. Select the scene `Sandbox Track`
 6. Select the button `Joystick/Keyboard w Rec`
-7. Drive manually trying to stay as much as possible at the center of track.
+7. Drive manually trying to stay as much as possible at the center of the track.
 For a decent model, 10 to 30 laps should be sufficient.

 #### Data Cleaning